BANDS | PERCUSSION | GUITAR

 Motivated by a love to teach, Roland has attended virtually every major jazz educational classroom in the country.
 Roland has taught private study of trombone, jazz history, big band, and jazz improvisation in Manhattan School of Music’s Pre-College Program for NY area’s talented youngsters.
 When he's not teaching at Nashville Notes on Tuesdays, he can be found teaching at Vanderbilt and at the Nashville Jazz Workshop.

-Dominic moved to Spring Hill 10 years ago from sunny Southern California.
-His musical background includes Rock, Bluegrass, Country, Classical and Jazz.
-He has a strong knowledge of Musical theory which includes scale and chord composition.
-While working with Ashland Road, a country band, he performed for local radio stations, festivals, fairs and benefits.
-He further stretched his musical chops as the rhythm and lead guitarist for a local Big Band known as “The Late Night Boys”.
-This experience proved to be invaluable as he performed for local crowds on a monthly basis.
-His experience also includes serving churches in the role of worship leader, lead guitarist, acoustic guitarist and electric rhythm guitarist.
+Dominic moved to Spring Hill, Tennessee, in 2010 from sunny Southern California.
+Crossing many musical genres, his background includes rock, bluegrass, country, classical and jazz.
+While playing lead guitar for a local country band, he performed for radio stations, festivals, fairs and benefits.
+Further stretching his musical chops, Dominic regularly played rhythm and lead guitar for a local big band.
+Professionally, he has played with a variety of bands and on various artists’ demos over the years.
+His experience also includes serving churches and ministries in the role of worship leader, lead guitarist, acoustic guitarist and electric rhythm guitarist.